 It Can Pay to Be Bold at Work

 While you may start off happy at your job, you might get to a point where you feel like it's time to look for your next opportunity.
 And once you get bored, Minehan said, it's probably time to move on.
 But it's also important to be bold when you think about those next steps.

 For instance, one of the reasons Minehan left the Federal Reserve Bank of New York for Boston was because she had been in nearly every position for which she qualified.
-When a colleague received a promotion to chief operating officer, which is also known as the first vice president, she knew the chances of the position opening up were slim.
+When a colleague received a promotion to first vice president, she knew the chances of the position opening up were slim.
 She called the president of the Federal Reserve Bank of Boston and asked if he had thought about interviewing her for the first vice president position.
 He hadn't.

 "In those days, you didn't pick a first vice president from another reserve bank, let alone a woman first vice president," Minehan said.
 But after interviewing with the directors, they offered her the job.